jskeet/DemoCode/Drums/index.md

 - Cleaner user interface for loading or copying a single kit (the textbox is ugly)
 - Kit functionality within Module Explorer:
   - Import a single kit
-  - Export a single kit (equivalent to "open in kit explorer, save"
+  - Export a single kit (equivalent to "open in kit explorer, save")
   - Copy a kit to another slot
 - Potentially remember the file that was loaded, so it's easier to save over it
 - Better default values when overlaid fields are reset, or potentially remembering previously-used values
-- Stop Kit Explorer from showing "Kit 1" which is misleading